 Cleaning services and waste disposal have become complex and specialized due to numerous state and federal laws.
-You want to be sure that your medical waste contractor strictly adheres to all guidelines and regulations to avoid future problems.
-If authorities discover that your waste contractor has been sloppy on the job, you too could be held liable.
+You want to be sure that your medical waste contractor strictly adheres to all guidelines and regulations to avoid problems.
+If authorities discover that your waste contractor has been negligent, you could also be held liable.

-Another important thing to look at is their level of expertise.
-This is important for services like medical waste and toxic waste collection and disposal – you would not want a massive spill, or any contamination incidents involving these types of waste.
+Another important thing to consider is the company’s level of expertise with biomedical waste solutions.
+You wouldn’t want a massive spill or any contamination incidents involving this type of waste.

 And remember that just because a waste disposal company is widely known doesn’t mean it’s reputable.
-There are also significant differences between a trash collection company and a medical waste services provider.
+There are also significant differences between a trash collection company and a medical waste service provider.
 So how can you choose the right one?
 Here are four common characteristics of a reputable medical waste company.

-A reputable company first performs several inspections, then submits a study or plan before signing a contract
+1. A reputable medical waste company performs several inspections and presents a plan before proposing a contract.

-If a waste contractor wants an agreement the next day, you should walk away.
-Good waste companies understand that there is diversity in business, and a one-size-fits-all approach doesn’t work.
+If a waste contractor wants you to sign an agreement the next day, you should walk away.
+Good waste companies understand that each business is different, and a one-size-fits-all approach doesn’t work.

-Many medical waste companies charge surcharge fees (in addition to monthly fees) that are several times more than the original quote.
-Some include surcharges for things like fuel and labeled containers.
-Many waste companies also charge unreasonable fees for unscheduled pick-up or for collection of extra waste.
+Many medical waste companies charge extra fees (in addition to monthly fees) that can add up to several times more than the original quote.
+Some include charges for things like fuel, labeled containers, unscheduled pickups and the collection of extra waste.

-A waste disposal company that offers all-inclusive prices is a good choice.
-In an all-inclusive bill, the fees for things like fuel, mileage, documentation and environmental services must be included in the monthly fee as stated in the contract.
+With an all-inclusive bill, on the other hand, the fees for things like fuel, mileage, documentation and environmental services are included in the monthly fee as stated in the contract.
 If your waste contractor suddenly sends you a large bill that isn’t stipulated anywhere in the service contract, you should consider switching to a more honest provider.

-When you need service on non-collection days, what do you do?
-Of course you call your waste collection contractor.
-But many waste disposal companies state specifically in their contracts that they will not collect beyond their collection days.
-If they do, they tend to ask unreasonably high fees that make you feel like an inconvenience, rather than a paying customer who needs quality service.
+What happens when you need service on non-collection days?
+Many waste disposal companies state specifically in their contracts that they will not collect beyond their collection days.
+If they do, they tend to charge unreasonably high fees that make you feel like an inconvenience, rather than a paying customer who needs quality service.

-Avoid high costs for disposal on non-collection days by choosing a contractor that has a hotline, and choose one that allows on-call collection and disposal without excessive fees.
+Avoid high costs for disposal on non-collection days by choosing a contractor that allows for on-call collection and disposal without excessive fees.

-There are laws mandating medical waste collectors to have liability insurance, vehicle insurance, specialized training for collectors, and specifications for dedicated vehicles.
+There are laws mandating that medical waste collectors must have liability insurance, vehicle insurance, specialized training for collectors and dedicated vehicles.
 If your waste collector puts medical waste inside a generic-looking pickup truck driven by a driver that appears fresh from driving school, think twice.

-Medical waste collectors must use a dedicated truck modified for waste collection.
+Medical waste collectors must use a dedicated truck modified specifically for waste collection.
 The collectors and driver must be trained and certified for medical waste management, and each vehicle must be insured.
-Medical waste must never be collected or transported using a passenger car or pickup truck.
+Medical waste should never be collected or transported using a passenger car or pickup truck.

 These tips can help you find a reliable and responsible medical waste service contractor that will meet your needs.
-A good waste contractor will mean fewer costs and peace of mind.
+Using a top medical waste disposal company means fewer costs and peace of mind.